walseb/fir/readme.md

   * Inconsistent quality of error messages.
 This is a work in progress: the custom type errors are concise and informative, but regularly GHC also produces large error messages with internal representations leaking out (such as a full print-out of the indexed monadic state, which often fills several screens).
   * Lack of validation involving device limits.
 This should be addressed in the future.
   * Overly-eager inlining.
-This is mostly due to the functional nature of the library, and can be mitigated (rather tediously) as explained in the ["getting started" guide](getting_started.md#inlining).
+This is mostly due to the functional nature of the library, and can be mitigated as explained in the ["getting started" guide](getting_started.md#inlining).
   * Support for writing programs that can run both on the CPU (with Haskell) and on the GPU (with SPIRV) is limited.
   This should be addressed in the near future, with the implementation of an evaluator for the AST.
   * SPIR-V atomic operations are currently unsupported, as a convincing interface to these operations has yet to be found.